-Over the last months, our School’s faculty, students and alumni have been having critically important conversations about the injustices experienced by Black, Indigenous and racialized peoples and communities in our societies.
+Over the past two years, our School’s faculty, students and alumni have been having critically important conversations about the injustices experienced by Black, Indigenous and racialized peoples and communities in our societies.
 Conversations in the School on racism and injustices have been brought to the fore by our students’ call to action.
 These conversations have challenged us to recognize barriers to equity and inclusion in the life of the School and commit ourselves to concrete and demonstrable action.

 These calls to action are being echoed across Carleton, other Canadian post-secondary institutions and in the Government of Canada, as reflected in Carleton University’s Equity, Diversity and Inclusion (EDI) Action Plan and Indigenous Strategy Kinàmàgawin, and the Federal Public Service’s “Call to action on anti-racism, equity, and inclusion in the Federal Public Service.”